kylephillips/simple-locator/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Bug fix where post data not being reset in all locations shortcode

 = 1.5.2 =
 * Bug fix where SQL JOIN limit being exceeded on some servers (Thanks to Jeff Dreher)
 * Bug fixes in Widget display